awsdocs/aws-cdk-guide/doc_source/reference.md

     Please upgrade your CLI in order to interact with this app.
 ```

+To resolve this error, update the AWS CDK Toolkit to a version compatible with the required cloud assembly version, or simply to the latest available version\.
+The alternative \(downgrading the construct library modules your app uses\) is generally not desirable\.

 **Note**
 For more details on the cloud assembly schema, see [Cloud Assembly Versioning](https://github.com/aws/aws-cdk/tree/master/packages/%40aws-cdk/cloud-assembly-schema#versioning)\.